tgroshon/tommygroshong.com/content/posts/russia-nato-expansion.md

 In March, NATO starts launching airstrikes in Serbia and deploying peace keeping forces.
 All without talking to Russia.
 Like at all.
-To put in perspective, imagine Russia unilaterally attacking Guatemala or Panama.
+To put in perspective, imagine Russia unilaterally bombing Guatemala or Panama without even mentioning it to the US.
 The Duma is once again pissed off, and Yeltsin looks like an even bigger tool.

 Soon after, President Boris Yeltsin resigns in disgrace as President of Russia.
 In Russia, many still consider Yeltsin a *puppet of the west*.